Skip to Main Content

 Year-End Giving Email #2: The Line

-Year-End Giving Email #3: The Sinker
+Optional Year-End Giving Email #3: The Sinker

 Send this email on December 31.
 It should be urgent and to the point.
-Invite the donor to help set major change in motion by making a donation.
+Invite the donor to help set a major change in motion by making a donation.
 Keep it simple and focused on their role in creating impact.
 Tie revenue goals with mission goals.

 Making It Your Own